 Ms Zibelman said that Australia’s coal generation assets should be kept in the mix, for as long as they are economically viable.

 As things stand, that would be solar energy.
 An Origin Energy executive recently confirmed that at present, solar energy generation costs around $4.50 per MWh.
-Coal, on the other hand, costs $5 per MWh while wind is in the region of $5.2 per MWh.
+Coal, on the other hand, costs $5 per MWh while wind energy is in the region of $5.2 per MWh.

-Last Australian existing coal plant will retire in 2048
+Last existing Australian coal plant will retire in 2048

 The last of Australia’s coal-fired plants – AGL’ s Loy Yang A – is due to be retired in 2048.
 This also ties in with a report by the United Nations Climate Panel, which states that in order to avoid catastrophic global warming, coal needs to be taken out of the generation mix by 2050 globally.